shahzadlone/lonefiles/.vim/README.md

  1) I have an autocommand that makes vim NOT automatiically comment a new opened line if there is a commented line before that line.
 This is achieved by removing `c`, `r` and `o` options from the formatoptions by `formatoptions-=cro`.
+ More over:
+    ```
+    r : Automatically insert the comment symbol after hitting <Enter> in Insert mode.
+    c : Auto-wrap comments using textwidth, inserting the comment symbol automatically.
+    o : Automatically insert the comment symbol after hitting 'o' or 'O' in Normal mode.
+    ```
 ---
 </p> </details>